EmreOvunc/Python-SYN-Flood-Attack-Tool/README.md

-# Python-SYN-Flood-Attack-Tool
+# Python2/3-SYN-Flood-Attack-Tool
-Python SYN Flood Attack Tool
+Python2/3 SYN Flood Attack Tool

 You can start SYN Flood attack with this tool.